Shreeraksha1006/Springboot-microservice-projects/3.SpringCloud/employee-service/README.md

 ## Configuration

 - Configurations are externalized and managed by the Spring Cloud Config Server.
-The configuration repository is hosted on GitHub: [Employee Service Config](https://github.com/Shreeraksha1006/config-server-repo.git/employee-service.properties).
+The configuration repository is hosted on GitHub: [Employee Service Config](https://github.com/Shreeraksha1006/config-server-repo.git).
+  File: `employee-service.properties`

 - The Spring Cloud Config Server should be properly configured to fetch configurations from the GitHub repository.

 - Spring Cloud Bus with RabbitMQ is integrated for dynamic configuration updates.
+It can be accessed with the following endpoint: [http://localhost:8081/actuator/busrefresh](http://localhost:8081/actuator/busrefresh).

 ## Running the Employee Service